traefik-workshops/traefik-azure-arc-jumpstart-drops/3-routing/README.md

 # Deploy k8s applications to multiple Arc-enabled Kubernetes clusters using FluxCD and expose them using Traefik

+## Overview

-This module demonstrates how to deploy and expose a microservices application across multiple Arc-enabled Kubernetes clusters using FluxCD and Traefik.
+This drop demonstrates how to deploy and expose a microservices application across multiple Arc-enabled Kubernetes clusters using FluxCD and Traefik.

-## Application Architecture
+### Application Architecture

 The Traefik Airlines demo application consists of four microservices: